 - Would you mind being transferred to different job location in few months time?

-Clever job applicants understand this logic and use it for their advantage in an interview.
-You should do the same… However, to say simple “YES (I can work at night)” is not a best answer.
-Employer may easily get the feeling that you said it just because you knew what he wanted to hear from you.
-Therefor, you should elaborate on your answer, for example with a practical experience.
+Clever job applicants understand this logic, and use it for their advantage in an interview.
+However, to say simple “YES (I can work at night)” is not the best answer.
+Employer may get the feeling that you said it just because you knew what he wanted to hear.
+Therefor, you should always elaborate on your answer, for example with a practical experience.
 Let’s have a look at it:

 I have been working night shifts for the past six months.
-I am used to do it and I would not mind doing it if needed.
-In fact, I do not prefer night shifts, but I understand it is a part of a job and I am ready to take it anytime.
+I am used to do it, and I would not mind doing it, if necessary.
+In fact, I do not prefer night shifts, but I understand it is a part of a job, and I am ready to take it .

 I would not mind working overtime.
-Actually, in my last job, we had very unsteady working hours.
-When the day was busy, I needed to stock things until 10pm, even though my shift should have finished at 6pm.
-However, I do not have children or family, so there is no reason why I would mind staying longer in job sometimes.
+Actually, in my last job, I sometimes had to stock things until 10pm, even though my shift ended at 6pm.
+However, I do not have children or family, so there is no reason why I would mind staying longer.

 Night shifts are good.
-Actually, I prefer to work night shifts, as one can earn more money and the shift is typically little less busy.
+Actually, I prefer to work night shifts, as one can earn some extra money, and the shift is typically less busy.
 Each shift has some positives.
-According to the medical check I took just month ago, I can work both day and night, without any limitations.
+According to the medical examination I took just a month ago, I can work both day and night, without limitations.